Blog

 Subtle Changes with Severe Consequences

 Beyond the immediate impacts, climate change causes less visible but equally devastating shifts in ecosystems.
-Rising temperatures disrupt migration and breeding cycles, causing some birds to lay eggs earlier than usual, often before food resources become available.
-Similarly, species forced to move to new areas for survival upset the local ecosystems, consuming unfamiliar plants and prey, and sometimes competing with local wildlife for resources.
+Rising temperatures can lead birds to lay eggs before food is available, disrupting their migration and breeding cycles.
+Species relocating for survival disrupt local ecosystems by consuming new plants, prey, and competing for resources.

 A Call to Action